Freya Protocol (FREYA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Freya Protocol Historical Price

-According to the latest data gathered on Freya Protocol live price page, the current price of Freya Protocol is 0.011474USD.
+According to the latest data gathered on Freya Protocol live price page, the current price of Freya Protocol is 0.010369USD.
 The circulating supply of Freya Protocol(FREYA) is

 In the past 24 hours, Freya Protocol has shown a price movement of